Acacia havilandiorum: Taxonomy

-The species was first described by Joseph Maiden in 1920 as Acacia havilandi, despite the specific epithet honouring both Edwin Haviland and his son, who " specialised in the fertilisation of Australian plants and (have) also worked at taxonomy and other branches of botany" The epithet was changed to a genitive plural (havilandiorum) to accord with ICN Art.
+Acacia havilandiorum was first formally described in 1920 by Joseph Maiden who gave it the name Acacia havilandi in the Journal and Proceedings of the Royal Society of New South Wales from specimens collected in 1917 in "Wong Suey's Paddock" in Cobar by "Archdeacon Francis Ernest Haviland".
+The specific epithet honours both Edwin Haviland (1823–1908) and his son Francis Ernest Haviland who collected the type specimens, both of whom "specialised in the fertilisation of Australian plants and have also worked at taxonomy and other branches of botany", so the epithet was changed to the genitive plural (havilandiorum) to accord with ICN Art.
 60.8 (Shenzhen Code, 2018).